 According to the biblical account, Christianity began as twelve poor, uneducated Jews, who knew Jesus personally and followed Him, suddenly began testifying of Christ’s resurrection.
 (Ac 3:15) After Christ was crucified, dead and buried, these disciples claimed He rose from the dead.
-They said they saw Him, spoke with Him, touched Him, ate with Him, and that He continued teaching them for forty days.
+They claimed they saw Him, spoke with Him, touched Him, ate with Him, and that He continued teaching them for forty days.
 (Ac 1:3) Eventually, over five hundred people claimed they saw the risen Christ at once; many lived for decades afterwards confirming this firsthand witness to all who would listen.
 (1Co 15:6)

 Proclaiming a risen Christ was unpopular, counter-cultural, and consistently got the disciples in trouble with Jewish authorities.
 (Ac 5:17) The apostles weren’t trying to start a new religion; they remained observant Jews their entire lives.
 They never sought power or wealth, and though they were persecuted and tortured for their witness, they all died proclaiming the truth of the risen Christ.